CME Online Course

 Jointly provided by Postgraduate Institute of Medicine (PIM) and Hospital Procedures Consultants (HPC)

-Included with the purchase of this product is the indefinite access to our complete HPC Procedure Video Bundle which contains 25 full-length narrated videos of the most common bedside procedures essential for working in the ER, ICU, and hospital wards. $150 value complimentary with purchase!
+Included with the purchase of this product is the indefinite access to our complete HPC Procedure Video Bundle which contains 27 full-length narrated videos of the most common bedside procedures essential for working in the ER, ICU, and hospital wards. $165 package value complimentary with purchase!
+Additionally, you will receive complimentary with this product the following:

 Recent surveys of learners working in the emergency room, intensive care unit, and other hospital departments identified safety and competency in bedside procedures and competency with diagnostic ultrasound as the target audience’s primary educational need for medical procedures.
 Given recent advances in procedural medicine, there is a strong educational need to provide clinicians with expert-led insights into the indications, contraindications, technique, and complications of the most common bedside procedures performed in the ER, ICU, and hospital wards.
 In addition, these clinicians need to learn how to interpret the lab studies and data obtained from these bedside procedures.
 Furthermore, learners show knowledge gaps regarding procedural sedation, mechanical ventilation, informed consent, the peri-procedural management of antiplatelets.and antithrombotics, and the nuances of performing bedside procedures in patients with renal or hepatic dysfunction.
 Finally, there is a knowledge gap for procedural coding and in the information required for appropriate procedural documentation.